 Whenever you make a booking a contribution goes to our charity Make My Day Better which sends books every month to 3,000 children in care and another 10,000 in one of London's poorest boroughs.
 Here's a selection of other projects we actively support.

 Every time you make a booking you support our book reading scheme which we run in conjunction with Dolly Parton.

-We are currently helping more than 10,000 children in one of London's poorest boroughs, Southwark, to learn to read along with three thousand children who are in care throughout the UK.
-In the past seven years we have distributed more than 300,000 books.
+We are currently helping almost 10,000 children in one of London's poorest boroughs, Southwark, to learn to read along with several thousand children who are in care throughout the UK.
+In the past few years we have distributed more than 532,768 books.

 A child receives a book every month in the post, specially selected for their age by a panel of reading experts, until they reach the age of five by which time they will have a library of up to 60 books.